Ah, the unwieldy eating out budget. Feel like it’s out of control? Well, you’re certainly not the only one. And you’ve come to the right place.

-Spending less on dining out is a challenge for a lot of us.
-We get coffee on the go, grab lunch with friends and leave work too tired to cook dinner at home.
+Spending a huge amount of money on dining and takeout is an easy trap to fall into for a lot of us.
+We get coffee on the go, grab lunch with friends and leave work too tired to cook at home.
 Over the course of a month, all that eating out can really take a bite out of your budget.

-If your food expenses are keeping you from reaching your financial goals, it may help to ask yourself …
+If your restaurant dining is keeping you from reaching your financial goals, it may help to ask yourself…

-Your ‘Dining Out’ category is just a microcosm of your budget—its job is to help you organize your dollars to best support your priorities.
-So, when you spend money on dining out, what priorities are you satisfying?
+Your restaurant budget is just a microcosm of your total budget—its job is to help you organize your dollars to best support your priorities.
+So, when you spend on food away from home, what priorities are you satisfying?
 (This isn’t just about a full belly!)

 To answer this question, turn a critical eye to your motivation.
 The restaurant gets your dollars, but what’s the best part of the trade for you?
 If it’s not the food, then maybe it’s: